tonycurra/CS50/c/README.md

-# CS50 - Problem sets
+# CS50 - Problem sets in C
 Problem sets from CS50's Introduction to Computer Science <br />

 This repository contains all the problem sets written in C (arrays, algorithms, memory, data structures...) <br />